AaronLasseigne/active_interaction/README.md

 ### Record

-Record filters allow you to require an instance of a particular class or a value that can be used to locate an instance of the object.
-It checks either `#is_a?` on the instance or `.===` on the class.
+Record filters allow you to require an instance of a particular class (or one of its subclasses) or a value that can be used to locate an instance of the object.
 If the value does not match, it will call `find` on the class of the record.
 This is particularly useful when working with ActiveRecord objects.
 Like an object filter, the class is derived from the name passed but can be specified with the `class` option.
 The value given to the `default` option will also be found.

 ``` rb
 class RecordInteraction < ActiveInteraction::Base